xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 3. Click **OK** when you are done.

-Here is another way to create a new Test Suite.
-In a Test Case, click the **Add to test suite** button after creating a test case.
+Alternatively, you can create a new Test Suite after creating a Test Case.
+In a Test Case, click the **Add to test suite** button.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/Test-suite-2.png)